Cosmo-Tech/cosmotech-api-csharp-client/docs/OrganizationApi.md

             var apiInstance = new OrganizationApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
-            var organizationRole = new OrganizationRole(); // OrganizationRole | the new Organization default security.
+            var organizationRole = new OrganizationRole(); // OrganizationRole | This change the organization default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the organization.

             try
             {